walles/foodplanner/README.md

 * Add support for expressing things like "we want sausage at most once per generated menu".
 Needs tagging of food courses, and some way of putting constraints on different tags.

+* Fail with an error message on malformed constraints.